franciscop/water-pipe/README.md

 - Stop the [callback hell](http://callbackhell.com/) keeping it plain
 - Handle errors elegantly
-- Modularize your code with a common reusable module interface
+- Modularize your code with a reusable interface